 It is hence the responsibility of the TPM to check if the issues are related to the deployed middleware and if so which component that is most likely the culprit.

-It is the responsibility of the DMSU to analyse the issue further, resolve it or delegate it to 3rd level using the ETA procedure to be described below.
+It is the responsibility of the DMSU to analyse the issue further, resolve it or delegate it to 3rd line using the ETA procedure to be described below.

 It is the goal of the DMSU to keep track of problems reported through the use of the infrastructure caused by the deployed middleware.
 It is hence important that the ownership of the reported issues stays within the DMSU, even though the issues are just a simple and easily correctable bug.
-In order to model this in GGUS a simple bug issue will always be assigned to the DMSU.
+In order to model this in GGUS even a simple bug issue will always be assigned to the DMSU.

-RELATION TO EXTERNAL SOFTWARE CONTRIBUTORS
+RELATION TO EXTERNAL technology providers

-The real big change in moving from EGEE to EGI is the introduction of external software providers [R2].
+The real big change in moving from EGEE to EGI is the introduction of external technology providers [R2].
 It is no longer a task internal to a project to develop or maintain the middleware deployed on the infrastructure.
 This also means that knowhow and expertise to be able to choose the right products and how to deploy these in the most optimal way need to be built up and maintained within the EGI-InSPIRE project.
 The DMSU is partly covering this need; through the continuous resolution or monitoring of the external providers resolution of issues, problems, strengths and weaknesses are understood and collected within the DMSU and reported to the TCB.

-The relationship that EGI has with these external software providers is defined at two levels:
+The relationship that EGI has with these external technology providers is defined at two levels:

 A general collaborative Memorandum of Understanding defining the relationship between the two independent activities.